ChilliCream/hotchocolate-docs/docs/directive-middleware.md

 });
 ```

-GraphQL specifies three directives in the spec (skip, include and depricated) which are always registered with your schema.
+GraphQL specifies three directives in the spec (skip, include and deprecated) which are always registered with your schema.

 The skip and include directives can be used in queries to in- or exclude fields from your query.